 - essentially biological processes for the production of plants or animals;

-- methods for treatment of the human or animal body by surgery or therapy; or
+- methods for the treatment of human or animal bodies by surgery or therapy; or

-- diagnostic methods practised on the human or animal body.
+- diagnostic methods practised on human or animal bodies.

 The latter provision does not apply to products, in particular substances or compositions, used in any of these methods.